JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2022.04 to 2022.04.1

+### Known issues
+{id="known-issues-2022041"}

+* There is [a new performance problem](https://youtrack.jetbrains.com/issue/TW-76397) in the Git plugin which slows down checking for changes operation for some of the Git repositories.
+For the issue to reproduce, a VCS root should have "Enable to use tags in the branch specification" option enabled and `+:refs/tags/*` should be specified in the VCS root branch specification.
+The repository should also have many thousands of tags.
+Please see [TW-76397](https://youtrack.jetbrains.com/issue/TW-76397) for a workaround.

 ## Changes from 2021.2 to 2022.04

 * To comply with the common identifier format of .NET tests, TeamCity now uses a different format of names for .NET assemblies (omitting a file extension).